-- b.
-Measure Definition: In partnership with our public, private and home schooling communities we work with educators to more effectively teach the use of primary and secondary resources for historical research.
-Through this effort we work with students to become involved in a national program called National History Day. - c.
-Measure Definition: We review and approve the text for historical markers erected by communities and organizations across the state.
+b.
+Measure Definition: In partnership with our public, private and home schooling communities, we work with educators to more effectively teach the use of primary and secondary resources for historical research.
+Through this effort we work with students to become involved in a national program called National History Day.

-Students Participating In National History Day in S.C.
-Schools
+Students Participating In National History Day